Published 31 Jan 2023

 What is Manual Handling Risk Assessment?

-A manual handling risk assessment is primarily carried out by health and safety officers to evaluate the risk factors of lifting, putting down, carrying, moving, and handling objects during work operations.
+Similar to a regular risk assessment, a manual handling risk assessment is carried out to identify and evaluate risk factors.
+Specifically activities of lifting, putting down, carrying, moving, and handling objects during work operations.
+It is primarily carried out by health and safety officers.
+Once a manual handling risk assessment is completed, health and safety workers work to develop processes and preventive measures.
 Assessing manual handling risks is crucial to protect workers from musculoskeletal disorders (MSDs), increase job satisfaction, and improve quality of work.

 - Manual Handling Risk Assessment Tool